willduff/mixedreality-enthusiast-guide/docs/performance-questions.md

 ## How can I tell if the Windows Mixed Reality headset is rendering at 60Hz or 90Hz framerate?

-Check the **Device Portal > Performance** tab.
+If you have a discrete GPU with HDMI 2.0 ports and a CPU with four or more physical cores, you should be getting 90 Hz.
+To confirm, check the **Device Portal > Performance** tab.

-Note: If you have a discrete GPU with HDMI 2.0 ports and a CPU with four or more physical cores, you should be getting 90 Hz.
-If your GPU only has a HDMI 1.4 output, you can use a DisplayPort to [HDMI 2.0 adapter](https://holodocswiki.com/wiki/Recommended_adapters_for_Windows_Mixed_Reality_Capable_PCs) as a workaround.
+Note: If your GPU only has a HDMI 1.4 output, you can use a DisplayPort to [HDMI 2.0 adapter](https://holodocswiki.com/wiki/Recommended_adapters_for_Windows_Mixed_Reality_Capable_PCs) as a workaround.

 Note: The **Headset display > visual quality settings** only affect the rendering of the Windows Mixed Reality Home experience.